-Theology-Women In The Bible- Ruth
+Theology-Women in the Bible- Ruth

-Theology-Women In The Bible- Ruth
+Theology-Women in the Bible- Ruth

 The Bible occupies a highly authorative status in the history of the Western world, particularly direct and meaningful connections with the Judo-Christian traditions.
 The Role of Women in the Bible is usually underestimated by Biblical scholars, on the grounds that the traditional Hebrew-Jewish society was patriarchal in nature.
 However it is meaningful to point out on the role of Ruth, within the context of the Old Testament chronology.
 The presentation is going to provide an insightful perception of her socio-cultural background, her spiritual visions, personality, philosophy and accessibility to the orient Hebrew people and the exclusive elements which the distinct in the line of the Jewish leaders.